6. Tuning the Resonant Drumhead – What, Why and How?

 To decrease RTF: loosen batter and increase resonant head

 Now, we suggest aiming ideally for an RTF of 1.5, for two reasons.
 Firstly, this represents a perfect musical fifth, which is a good place to begin with when deciding how you want your drums to sound.
 Secondly is a rather interesting acoustics phenomena about a ‘phantom sub harmonic’.
-It’s not anything to get too engrained in, but if we have a frequency and another frequency at 1.5 times the first, then our brain anticipates that these are related by an even lower frequency at 0.5 times the first frequency, which gives a low frequency power to the sound.
-This lower frequency isn’t actually there, it’s an illusion on our hearing, but sounds great all the same and makes us perceive the drums as having a bit of extra bottom end power.
+It’s not anything to get too engrained in, but if we have a frequency and another frequency at 1.5 times the first, then our brain anticipates that these are related by an even lower frequency at 0.5 times the first frequency, which gives the sense of a low frequency power to the sound.
+This lower frequency isn’t actually there, it’s an illusion on our hearing, but sounds great all the same and makes us perceive the drums as having a bit of extra bottom end power (it's also the same sneaky technique used by loudspeaker manufacturers to make very small speakers sound like they have good low-end bass response!)

 Actually, it doesn’t really matter what RTF value you tune to, but it makes sense to have this somewhere between 1.3 and 1.8 and ideally to one of the musical benchmarks in that range.
-Higher than that starts to get towards an octave and miss out on the musical richness of an interval overtone, and equally lower than that starts to get too close to the main fundamental.
+Higher than that starts to get towards an octave and miss out on the musical richness of an interval overtone, and lower than that starts to get too close to the main fundamental.
 It also makes sense to have all your drums use a similar RTF in the kit, to ensure that the tone structure of each drum is similar and consistent.
+The great thing about using the RTF value is that if you change drumheads, you can immediately get back to the same sound for your drums as you had before - if you use the same drumheads, the same fundamental pitch and the same RTF value, then the drum will always sound the same, day-in-day-out.

 And for those really interested in the academic side of things, this approach is all based on some earlier research by Prof Toulson and collaborators, presented first at the AES New York Conference in 2009 and published by the Journal of the Acoustical Society of America in 2012, which can be accessed online here:

 We’re wishing everyone a happy time tuning their resonant drumheads!
-In the next blog post we’ll look at the whole drum kit and explore different approaches to tuning each drum to have a unique and exciting sound within the kit, tuning each drum to different intervals so that your fills really stand out with an interesting and musical sound.
+In the next tutorials we’ll look at drumheads in much more detail and move on to considering the tuning of the whole drum kit.
+We'll explore different approaches to tuning each drum to have a unique and exciting sound within the kit and tuning each drum to different intervals so that your fills really stand out with an interesting and musical sound.